flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 Before the Nintendo 3DS arrived, developing for embedded system involved monumental efforts and high levels of patience.
 Compared to desktop applications, the tooling wasn't standardised and sometimes it didn't converge well with each other (ActiveSync is the clearest example I remember).
 The range of documentation didn't usually go beyond what the manufacturer provided, the same applied for technical support.

-Enter the 2010s decade, coinciding with the influx of an ARM-based smartphone industry and more efficient compilers, development for those platforms was no longer a complicated endeavour.
+Entering the 2010s decade, and coinciding with the influx of an ARM-based smartphone industry and more efficient compilers, development for those platforms was no longer a complicated endeavour.
 Consequently, game studios developing for the Nintendo 3DS were able to enjoy this evolution.
 Now, Nintendo was not providing a standard toolchain yet, but they were on the right track (finally reached with the Nintendo Switch).

 Curiously enough (and this is an interesting contrast), back in 2011, Apple offered Clang/LLVM 1.3 and OpenGL ES 3.0 for developing iOS apps, this was considered state-of-the-art for mobile projects.
 Well, you'll see throughout this section that this wasn't the case for Nintendo.
 Yet, at present, if you grab an old iPhone 4s and try to install any app on the App Store (its only official medium), it will tell you your system is too old.
 Whereas you can still play any retail game on your 3DS.
 Food for thought.